TonnyL/Awesome_APIs/README.md

 ### Photography
 + [500px](https://github.com/500px/api-documentation) - 500px API provides programmatic access to 500px functionality and content.
-+ [Giphy](https://developers.giphy.com/docs/) - The largest GIF libary in the world.
++ [Giphy](https://developers.giphy.com/docs/) - The largest GIF library in the world.
 + [Imgur](https://api.imgur.com/) - Using Imgur's RESTful API, you can do just about anything you can do on [imgur.com](http://imgur.com/).
 + [Pixabay](https://pixabay.com/api/docs/) - The pixabay API is a RESTful interface for searching and retrieving Pixabay images and videos released under Creative Commons CC0.
 + [Unsplash](https://unsplash.com/documentation) - Access to the most powerful photo engine in the world.